vmware-archive/xenon/README.md

 features of Xenon:

 1. Task services use the ability to communicate with services: they communicate to themselves.
-As a task proceeds, it records its state by using it’s own API to update itself.
+As a task proceeds, it records its state by using its own API to update itself.
 For instance:
   - A client POSTs to a task factory and the task service is made
   - The task service does something (search for disks, to continue above example)